Wartime sexual violence

-Wartime sexual violence is rape or other forms of sexual violence committed by combatants during an armed conflict, war, or military occupation often as spoils of war, but sometimes, particularly in ethnic conflict, the phenomenon has broader sociological motives.
-Wartime sexual violence may also include gang rape and rape with objects.
-It is distinguished from sexual harassment, sexual assaults and rape committed amongst troops in military service.
+Wartime sexual violence is rape or other forms of sexual violence committed by combatants during an armed conflict, war, or military occupation.
+This type of violence is often committed as spoils of war, but in the case of ethnic conflict, the phenomenon has broader sociological motivations.
+During periods of armed conflict, cases of sexual violence may encompass a range of behaviors, including gang rape and rape with the use of objects.
+It is distinct from sexual harassment and sexual assaults and rape committed amongst troops in military service.

 During war and armed conflict, rape is frequently used as a means of psychological warfare in order to humiliate and terrorize the enemy.
 Wartime sexual violence may occur in a variety of situations, including institutionalized sexual slavery, wartime sexual violence associated with specific battles or massacres, as well as individual or isolated acts of sexual violence.

 Rape can also be recognized as genocide when it is committed with the intent to destroy, in whole or in part, a targeted group.
 International legal instruments for prosecuting perpetrators of genocide were developed in the 1990s, and the Akayesu case of the International Criminal Tribunal for Rwanda, between the International Criminal Tribunal for Yugoslavia and itself, which themselves were "pivotal judicial bodies [in] the larger framework of transitional justice", was "widely lauded for its historical precedent in successfully prosecuting rape as an instrument of genocide".

-The Rome Statute of the International Criminal Court classifies rape, sexual slavery, enforced prostitution, and forced pregnancy as crimes against humanity and as war crimes.
+According to the Rome Statute of the International Criminal Court (ICC), the following acts are classified as crimes against humanity and as war crimes: rape, sexual slavery, enforced prostitution, forced pregnancy, enforced sterilization, or any other form of sexual violence of comparable gravity.